authzforce/fiware/doc/UserAndProgrammersGuide.rst

 ----------------------------------------------------------------------------
 The full API (RESTful) is described by a document written in the Web Application Description Language format (WADL) and associated XML schema files available in
-`the source release of Github project 'rest-api-model' <https://github.com/authzforce/rest-api-model/tree/release-4.3.0>`_, more specifically in file ``src/main/resources/authz-api.wadl``.
+`Authzforce rest-api-model project files <https://github.com/authzforce/rest-api-model/tree/release-4.3.0/src/main/resources>`_.
 Therefore, you can use any WADL-supporting REST framework for clients; for instance in Java: Jersey, Apache CXF.
 From that, you can use WADL-to-code generators to generate your client code.
 For example in Java, 'wadl2java' tools allow to generate code for JAX-RS compatible frameworks such as Apache CXF and Jersey.
 Actually, we can provide a CXF-based Java library created with this tool to